Fruchix/star/README.md

 # star

-star allows you to bookmark your favorite folders and instantly navigate to them.
+star is a CLI tool that allows you to bookmark your favorite folders and instantly navigate to them.

 ## Installation